elixirschool/elixirschool/en/lessons/specifics/plug.md

 We automatically invoke `VerifyRequest.init(fields: ["content", "mimetype"], paths: ["/upload"])`.
 This in turn passes the given options to the `VerifyRequest.call(conn, opts)` function.

 Let's take a look at this plug in action!
-Go ahead and crash your local server (rember, that's done by pressing `ctrl + c` twice).
+Go ahead and crash your local server (remember, that's done by pressing `ctrl + c` twice).
 Then restart the server (`mix run --no-halt`).
 Now go to <http://127.0.0.1:8080/upload> in your browser and you'll see that the page simply isn't working.
 You'll just see a default error page provided by your browser.